laur89/i3-workspace-groups/README.md

 ### i3

 In order to use these tools effectively, commands need to be bound to keybindings.
-For example, my i3 config contains the following exerts:
+For example, my i3 config contains the following excerpt:

 <!-- markdownlint-disable fenced-code-language -->